cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    - Unknown
        - unknown

 There are two types of entities: :doc:`Named Entities <../userguide/entity_recognizer>` and :doc:`System Entities <../userguide/system_entities>`.
 Named entities are defined and used by application; the full list of values for each entity is defined in the file ``gazetteer.txt`` under each entity folder.
 System entities are defined by Workbench, and there is no need to define them.
-Examples of system entities are sys-temperature, sys-time, sys-interval etc.
+Some examples of system entities are `sys_temperature`, `sys_time`, `sys_interval`, etc.

 Home assistant defines and uses the following named entities:

-    - ``all``: this entity is used to detect whether the user, for example: ``turn on the lights in {all|all} room``.
+    - ``all``: this entity is used to detect whether the user has asked for all entities, for example: ``turn on the lights in {all|all} room``.
     - ``appliance``: this entity is used to detect household appliances, for example: ``can you turn on the {tv|appliance}?``
     - ``city``: this entity is used to detect cities, for example: ``what is the weather in {shanghai|city}``
     - ``color``: this entity is used to detect color of the lights, for example: ``turn the lights to {soft white|color}``